RandyBrown12/four_gallon/README.md

 ### To run the Four Gallon Project in Rust:

-Go into the tabind_rust directory
+Go into the four_gallon_rust directory

 ```
 cd ./four_gallon_rust